 Pros

-Straightforward to inject and top up through removable valve cores
+Simple to inject through removable valve cores

 Cons